Etchojoa

 Etchojoa is the seat of Etchojoa Municipality.
 Founded in 1613, Etchojoa is located in the southwest of the Mexican state of Sonora.
 It is situated at 26°52′N 109°39′W. The total municipal area is 1,220.23 km².

+History

+Etchojoa was founded about 1614 as a Jesuit mission by the name of Espíritu Santo Etchojoa.

+Population

 Etchojoa had a population of 56,129 in 2000, according to the official census.
 Neighboring municipalities are Navojoa, Huatabampo and Cajeme.

 Etchojoa has a large indigenous population made up of the Mayo Indians, almost 20% of the population in 2000.
 The municipality sits in the Valle Mayo (Mayo Valley), named for the Río Mayo, a vital source for irrigation.

+Economy

 The economy is based primarily on agriculture, with over 800 km² irrigated throughout the municipality in 2000.
 Fifty percent of the land is part of the ejido system.
 Wheat, soy, corn, and citrus fruit are the most important crops.

+Media

-XEETCH, a government-run indigenous community radio station that broadcasts in Mayo, Yaqui and Guarijio, is based in Etchojoa.
+XEETCH-AM, a government-run indigenous community radio station that broadcasts in Mayo, Yaqui and Guarijio, is based in Etchojoa.